top of page

 I was born in Seoul, South Korea, in 1984 to the third daughter of a woman who birthed nine daughters in the hope of finally having a son.
 My grandmother—who was born into the period of Japanese Occupation and survived WWII, the Korean War, and subsequent military regimes—was initiated as a mudang, a Korean shamanic priest and ritual healer, after fulfilling the expectations of continuing the patriarchal family line.
 While her husband was often away for long stretches working in colonial gold mines under Japanese rule, she gathered crabs and seaweed from the shoreline and took in needlework to feed their children, work she carried out until she was initiated as a mudang in response to a prolonged period of sinbyeong—a shamanic illness understood as a calling.

 Coupled with misogyny toward female spiritual leadership, the stigma of premodern superstition attached to her work was enough to make our maternal family feel secretly stained and contaminating to others.
 Although it was her mudang work that provided for her younger children, it was something we didn’t talk about even amongst ourselves—as though, if we did, we would be exorcised and shunned for failing to embody the ideals of the supposedly enlightened modern Korea we were expected to inhabit.
-It is commonly believed that a mudang’s work is inherited by her spiritually chosen descendant through the maternal line, but the popular discourse around it also implies the possibility of “catching” it through close proximity, as if it were a contagious disease that would pull you down into purported moral wickedness and lower-class status.
+It is commonly believed that a mudang’s work is inherited by her spiritually chosen descendant through the maternal line, but the popular discourse around it also implies the possibility of “catching” it through close proximity, as if it were a contagious disease that would pull you down into purported moral wickedness and a lower-class status.
 This sense of secrecy, along with an affinity with the invisible that I grew up with, has profoundly shaped my creative and intellectual inquiries into the unspeakable to this day.

 Contact